Madayipara: Conservation

 The laterite hillock system has been facing serious danger of degradation over the years.
 Most part of the midland hillocks had been converted to plantations, building sites, minimizing sites, etc. The indiscriminate mining for laterite and soil demolishing the hillocks had been severely threatened the very existence of the biota, culture and also the water availability in most of the areas.
 The Madayippara and its adjacent hillocks are also not an exception.
 The mining for the ‘china clay’ has been causing severe damage to the system.
 It was strongly limited due to the positive intervention by the general public to some extent.
 However, such operations are going on in other areas.
 There was a proposal to mine the entire hillock of Madayippara for the lignite deposits.
 However, it was not yet executed due to the heavy protest from the general public.

-The ecological and cultural values of the laterite hillocks of the northern Kerala have not been got the due weightage it deserves.
 Majority of the general public is least bothered about its unique and rich biodiversity.
 The Madayippara and its environs survived over these years, by supporting its rich cultural and ecological features.
 However, it is a matter of great concerns that, whether it could continue in preserving its feature, without getting urgent conservation measures.
 The rate of pollution is very high over these years.
 It includes wastes such as from the vehicles, dumping of all sorts of wastes from household garbage to plastic and industrial debris, etc. The visitors also contribute their share by dumping plastic, cans of drinks, bottles, etc.

 The lack of awareness is the major reason for the pathetic condition of this type of unique ecosystem, which supports many endemic species.
 The local administrative bodies could do a lot in conserving this system.
 Adopting conservation practices such as bringing it under the protection of a community reserve only could save the Madayippara and its environs from degradation.
 In addition to its high scenic beauty and ecological values, its historical significance and rich cultural heritage also make it an ideal site to be conserved for the future.